Joamofa1/algorithm_solution/README.md

 ## How did we solve this?
 As required, we had to train the model on the videos that were provided.
 To do this we had to create images from the videos that were given and train them on the model.Sample images were also obtained [here](https://drive.google.com/file/d/1H-GImz4_wFNbrgoKO53-6aQdBGNz5QFW/view?usp=drivesdk) .The total dataset used for training and testing can be found [here](https://drive.google.com/file/d/1LpdHUv5fx4Lbaa_CqMGGeokAZ29neekH/view?usp=sharing) to further train the model.
+<p> We used the code named <a href="https://github.com/franklinosei/algorithm_solution/blob/main/video_picture.py">video_picture.py</a> to take a picture in the video after every 15 frames.</p>
+<p>We also used the code in the <a href="https://github.com/franklinosei/algorithm_solution/tree/main/main">main</a> folder to help us manually create bounding boxes around people so we could use for training.
-We realised that when images with higher quality are trained on the model,it is not able to effectively count the number of people entering and leaving the premises.We then focused on having training sets mainly based on the images that were generated from the videos that were provided.In all, we had about 450 images which was used to train the model.
-We believe with more data and training, the model should be accurate enough to be able to detect and track every single person entering and leaving the building
+We realised that when images with higher quality are trained on the model,it is not able to effectively count the number of people entering and leaving the premises.</p>
+<p>We then focused on having training sets mainly based on the images that were generated from the videos that were provided.In all, we had about 450 images which was used to train the model.
+We believe with more data and training, the model should be accurate enough to be able to detect and track every single person entering and leaving the building</p>
 This people counter implementation uses object detection at fixed frame intervals and uses object tracking the rest of the time.
 The whole project is implemented in Pyton 3.